Organizing for Growth and Control? Think again.

 I recently heard this same idea (again) from a colleague in New York who was quoting a pastor friend.
 In an instant, all the memories of my early mentor flooded my mind.
 There it was again: you can’t have both.
 You can’t design for growth and control at the same time with the same energy.

 I say it all the time and really believe it, “Every organization is perfectly designed to get the results it gets.”
-So make the decision of how you want to design–growth or control.
+So make the decision of which you want to design it for—growth or control.

 Growth